Communicate by means of photos and images

 Snapchat in figures

-We're talking about a peculiar social network and messaging application, not only due to its differences regarding traditional services but also due to its idiosyncrasy.
+We're talking about a peculiar social network and messaging application, not only due to its differences from traditional services but also due to its idiosyncrasy.
 Although it was founded by three Stanford students, it hasn't established its headquarters in Silicon Valley but in Los Angeles.
 Neither did it pay attention to Mark Zuckerberg's desire to purchase it for over 3 billion dollars to incorporate it into the Facebook ecosystem.
 That's why he decided to buy Instagram to reduce its effect.

 What's new in the latest version?